carpentries-incubator/machine-learning-novice-sklearn/episodes/01-introduction.md

 - Gain an overview of what machine learning is and the techniques available.
 - Understand how machine learning, deep learning, and artificial intelligence differ.
-- Be aware of some caveats when using machine mearning.
+- Be aware of some caveats when using machine learning.

 ::::::::::::::::::::::::::::::::::::::::::::::::::